Skip to Content

 Hoia Baciu Forest

 Next on our list of fun facts about Romania, we have Hoia Baciu Forest, one of the (supposedly) most haunted places in Europe.
-Nestled in the heart of Transylvania, Romania boasts the intriguing Hoia Baciu forest, often referred to as the “Bermuda Triangle” of Romania.
-Sprawling over an area of about 250 hectares, this mysterious woodland has long been the subject of folklore and urban legends, owing to its unexplained phenomena ranging from ghost sightings to sudden light apparitions.
-Some visitors even report feelings of anxiety or the sensation of being watched.
-An iconic, almost perfect, circular clearing within the forest, where vegetation hardly grows, adds another layer of enigma.
+Nestled in the heart of Transylvania, the intriguing Hoia Baciu forest is often referred to as the “Bermuda Triangle” of Romania.
+Sprawling over an area of about 250 hectares, this mysterious woodland has a lot of folklore and urban legends, tied to its paranormal activity, ranging from ghost sightings to sudden light apparitions.

 Enjoying. thispost?
 Then you may also like our list of fun facts about Bulgaria and fun facts about Moldova.